 WHERE: Santa Claus, Indiana

-Insider Tip: Splashin' Safari features fireworks on Fridays through August 1, the perfect way to end your day in the sun with a boom.
+INSIDER TIPSplashin’ Safari features fireworks on Fridays during the summer, the perfect way to end your day in the sun with a boom.

 WHERE: Branson, Missouri

-While smaller than some of the other parks on this list, White Water Park makes up for its size with its well-organized, family-centered park.
-KaPau Plummet, one of White Water's newest attractions, is a dueling drop-floor slide that plunges riders down at 70 degrees into an unyielding turn.
+While smaller than some of the other parks on this list, Silver Dollar City’s White Water Park in Branson, Missouri, makes up for its size with its well-organized, family-centered park.
+KaPau Plummet is a dueling drop-floor slide that plunges riders down at 70 degrees into an unyielding turn.
 For attractions that all ages can enjoy, check out the Splashaway Cay with geysers and aqua shooters all housed in a fort with elevated walkways and slides.
-But perhaps the best park of this park is its hours; Thursday-Saturday during July and August, attractions are open until 10 p.m.

 Water Country USA